This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 There are hundreds of types of essential oils with just as many different properties.
 Many oils have one or more beneficial effects that we can use.
 Modern man has forgotten many of their benefits, but ancient people have been using essential oils to repel ticks and other parasites.

-What is the best natural tick repellent?
+What is the best natural tick repellent

 Besides using synthetic tick repellents and/or essential oils as a tick repellent, there are some further measures you may consider.
 Controlling and reducing tick populations around your house and in your garden should be one of them.
-Various types of natural methods such as tick traps, tick repelling plants, and keeping the yard tidy, in combination with essential oil may provide a very effective way of tick control.
+Various types of natural methods such as tick traps, tick repelling plants, keeping the yard tidy, in combination with essential oil may provide a very effective way of tick control.

 As for pet animals is important to note that not all essential oils are recommended.
 Dogs, cats, and horses have different metabolisms and may react differently or can be sensitive to some products.
 Ask your veterinarian for advice before you begin to treat your pet with essential oils.
 Use essential oils only as recommended, most essential oils must be diluted.
 Be careful what to use and when in doubt consult your doctor for advice if the product is safe to use and does not affect humans.